 FI is achieved by a series of good decisions.
 These decisions will, ideally, lead you to a high (this is subjective of course) savings rate.
 If these savings are invested wisely, you will eventually achieve FI.

-Once you recognise the concept of sunk costs, you can make better decisions in every aspect of your life, including those that affect your FI journey, but not only.
+Once you recognise the concept of sunk costs, you can make better decisions in every aspect of your life, including those that affect your FI journey but not only.

-For example, I had a really strong reputation as tutor back in Israel before I left, I spent years building that reputation.
+For example, I had a really strong reputation as a tutor back in Israel before I left, I spent years building that reputation.
 However, moving to the UK was the right decision for me because I knew I would earn more as an accountant than as a tutor in the long run.
 Would I have gotten all the time and effort back if I stayed in Israel? no. So I moved in 2015 and am very happy I did.

 Are you stuck in a job that you don’t enjoy and underpays you? start looking elsewhere.
 It doesn’t matter how long you’ve been with your company, you will not get that time back.